leyhline/Lagrange/_posts/2018-03-04-watermark-removal-and-integrated-super-resolution-on-anime-pictures.md

 Depending on the level of detail of the specific image this might be possible for any human with basic Photoshop skills.
 But it's very time consuming since every line and every color has to be chosen carefully.

 For a computer it's possible, too.
 If the computer can distinguish the watermark from the picture itself it can look at the surrounding pixels and with some mathematical optimization incrementally remove parts of the watermark until it's gone completely.
-[Google had a nice paper about this](https://research.googleblog.com/2017/08/making-visible-watermarks-more-effective.html) last year.
+[Google had a nice paper about this last year](https://research.googleblog.com/2017/08/making-visible-watermarks-more-effective.html).
 Unfortunately this approach won't work in our case since there are neither enough images with an identical watermark to make distinction possible, nor is it unobtrusive enough.
 You see, it's <span style="font-size:1.5em;">large</span> and **bold** and <span style="text-shadow: 0px 0px 5px #f00;">glowing</span>!
 This makes it hard to get things right if you only look at some numbers in a small surrounding area.
-It might be easier if you know that you're supposed to draw some anime girls.
+It might be easier if the computer *knows* that it's supposed to draw some anime girls.

 ### 2. Enlarge without loss of quality